How To Add Google Analytics To WordPress 2023

-After all the steps are done, wait for a few hours for google analytics to analyse and collect the data.
+After all the steps are done, wait for a few hours for google analytics to analyze and collect the data.

 - You can check your stats in your admin dashboard with MonsterInsights.

-- Also check directly from google analytics site.
+- Also, check directly from the google analytics site.

-- Download google analytics app in your mobile and login with the same id to check the stats directly from your mobile.
+- Download the google analytics app on your mobile and log in with the same id to check the stats directly on your mobile.